Audio-Visual Camera Pose Estimation with Passive Scene Sounds and In-the-Wild Video: Approach

 For predicting the relative camera pose estimate $\tilde{P}$, we adapt a state-of-the-art vision-only relative camera pose predictor, Reloc3r~\cite{reloc3r}, such that it can take both visual and spatial audio inputs.
 Given a pair of RGB images $(I_s, I_t)$, the original Reloc3r model processes them using a pair of visual branches with the exact same architecture and shared weights, in order to predict their relative camera poses in both directions, $\tilde{P}_{s \rightarrow t}$ and $\tilde{P}_{t \rightarrow s}$.
 Towards that goal, it feeds each image to just one branch, which extracts visual features from the image using an encoder-decoder pair.
 Additionally, it uses cross-attention between the decoders of the two branches to establish fine-grained spatial correspondences between the corresponding visual features.
 It then uses a stack of linear layers as its camera pose prediction head, which leverages the aforementioned correspondences and estimates the camera pose of each input image relative to the other.

 To adapt Reloc3r for audio-visual inputs, we feed an audio-visual feature $f^{AV}$ to the camera pose estimation head of each branch, where $f^{AV}$ is produced by concatenating the head's original input feature $f^V$ and our spatial audio feature $f^A$, such that $f^{AV} = [f^A || f^V]$.
 Doing this late fusion of the visual and spatial audio features allows our pose predictor to learn important spatial correlations between the visual and audio modalities.
+Furthermore, it preserves the visual backbone’s cues: informative audio can augment vision, but uninformative audio has limited ability to override strong visual features.